tanjirantu/tanjirantu.github.io/_posts/using-webhooks-for-your-payment-integration/2022-01-22-benefits-of-using-webhooks-in-payment-integration.md

 #### What are webhooks?

-<span style="font-size:1.3em;font-weight:400;">Webhooks, an approach used to handle unpredictable state of an event.
-It is one of the techniques used to design <strong>event driven</strong> api.</span>
+Webhooks, an approach used to handle unpredictable state of an event.
+It is one of the techniques used to design `event driven` api.

 Let's say we need a status of a perticular resource.
 What we do in this scenario is we make a request to the api, the api might retrive the information interacting with a database then return respond back to the client.